LukeZem/HearHere/README.md

 - **Real-time, continuous transcription** of microphone audio.
 - **IBM Watson Large Speech Models (LSM)** for improved recognition accuracy.
 - **Responsive, easy-to-use GUI** with Tkinter.
-- **Automatic line breaks** and pausing options for natural readability.
 - **Auto-reconnection** if WebSocket or API connection is interrupted.

 ---